md-riaz/BazarTrack-API/docs.md

 ```

 **Body parameters**
-- `user_id` – id of the assistant completing the order
 - `completed_at` – completion datetime (optional)
+The assistant completing the order is inferred from the authenticated token.

 Only assistants can mark orders as completed.